Disclaimer: Originally published in May 2019. It is being republished since it still remains an interesting topic till today.

-South Korean economy was badly hit by the Asian Economic Crisis of 1990s.
-The Korean Government then made a long term strategy to spread the Korean culture in order to expand its influence to fulfill its economic motive.
+South Korean economy was badly hit by the Asian Economic Crisis of the 1990s.
+The Korean Government then made a long-term strategy to spread the Korean culture in order to expand its influence to fulfill its economic motive.

 You see, South Korea has limited natural resources and its birth rate is declining, but it has a good human resource.